The Binding of Isaac: Rebirth: Reception

 According to review aggregator Metacritic, The Binding of Isaac: Rebirth received "generally favorable" reviews; the iOS version received "universal acclaim".
 Dan Stapleton of IGN praised Rebirth for the seemingly-endless variation in gameplay created by each run-through, giving him "plenty of motivation" to continue playing; his only criticism was its lack of in-game information on available power-ups.
 GameSpot's Brent Todd wrote that while the game's story and imagery may be initially disturbing, Rebirth has "speedy, varied gameplay and seemingly neverending new features" which would keep the player entertained for a long time.
 Simon Parkin of Eurogamer said that Rebirth "feels like the product of the psychotherapeutic process", but is "the most accessible Rogue-like [game] yet made" due to its easy control scheme and randomization of each run.
 Nic Rowen of Destructoid said that Rebirth was a great improvement on The Binding of Isaac, "an incredible experience that can't be missed".

-Afterbirth+ received generally-favorable reviews from critics.
+Afterbirth+ received mixed-to-favorable reviews from critics.
 Jose Otero of IGN praised its variety: "The unpredictable items and varied enemies make it one of the most wacky and replayable games I've ever experienced."
 Although Peter Glagowksi of Destructoid gave its DLC a positive review, calling it an "impressive effort", he wrote that the DLC's base content has little to offer newcomers to the series.

 Rock, Paper, Shotgun was critical of the DLC's difficulty, which it thought was largely derived from random, untelegraphed enemy behavior.
 About Afterbirth+'s design cohesion, reviewer Adam Smith characterized its DLC as "mashing together existing parts of the game and producing either a weak cover version or a clumsy remix".
-Review website Beastby criticized of Afterbirth+'s fairness: "The question isn't always 'Will I enjoy the gameplay loop?' but rather 'How many unfair runs will it take for me to have one in which I stand a chance?'"
+Review website Beastby criticized Afterbirth+'s fairness: "The question isn't always 'Will I enjoy the gameplay loop?' but rather 'How many unfair runs will it take for me to have one in which I stand a chance?'"
 The expansion's modding application programming interface was called "a disappointment" by members of the Team Alpha modding group, who expressed frustration with the API's "massive shortcomings" and Nicalis' lack of support.

+Jeffrey Yu of Game Rant attributed the game's enduring popularity to its accessible and addictive gameplay loop, which allows players to jump in easily while offering depth through countless item combinations and secrets.
+Yu also highlighted the strength of the fanbase, noting that the Let's Play community on YouTube significantly contributed to the game's success by showcasing its replayability and progressive learning curve while pointing out that the game's inclusion in Steam sales and the developer's previous success with Super Meat Boy helped garner attention, leading to increased daily sales months after its initial release.